-- Student must be a full-time student at the school that s/he is authorized to attend by USCIS.
-This means enrolling in at least 12 undergraduate units or 9 graduate units each mandatory trimester (Spring & Fall). - Student must have a permanent home address outside of the United States.
-That address must be on file with the school granting your I-20. - Student must keep their passport valid at all times, up to six months into the future. - Student must be able to support themselves without working illegally during their entire stay in the United States. - Student should make photocopies of: passport, I-20, I-94 card (both sides).
-Student should keep the photocopies of these documents in a safe place.
-If original documents get lost or stolen, having copies will make the replacement process much easier. - Student must not travel outside the United States without first consulting with an IAU DSO at least 2 weeks before their travel.
-The IAU DSO will check student's documents and sign the I-20, so that s/he will not have any difficulties re-entering the United States.
-International students from certain countries may need to obtain special "visitor visas" to enter Canada.
-If a

-- student has a family emergency and needs to leave immediately, contact the IAU DSO for immediate assistance. - Travel during your application request for Optional Practical Training (OPT): If a student is eligible and would like to apply for Optional Practical Training, the student will be advised that s/he should not travel outside the USA until s/he has been issued the work permit from DHS.
+- FULL-TIME.
+F-1 students must be a full-time student at the institution that they are authorized to attend by USCIS.
+This means enrolling in at least 12 undergraduate units or 9 graduate units each mandatory trimester (Spring & Fall) or the initial starting term. - 2.
+ADDRESS.
+F-1 students must have a permanent home address outside of the United States.
+That address must be on file with the institution granting the Form I-20. - 3.
+PASSPORT.
+F-1 students must keep their passport valid at all times, up to six months into the future. - 4.
+FINANCES.
+F-1 students must be able to support themselves without working illegally during their entire stay in the United States. - PHOTOCOPIES.
+F-1 students should make photocopies of passport, Form I-20, Form I-94.
+F-1 students should keep the photocopies of these documents in a safe place.
+If original documents get lost or stolen, having copies will make the replacement process much easier. - 6.
+TRAVEL, CONSULT.
+F-1 students must not travel outside the United States without first consulting with an IAU DSO at least 2 weeks before their travel.
+The IAU DSO will check student's documents and sign the Form I-20, so that they will not have any difficulties reentering the United States.
+F-1 students from certain countries may need to obtain special "visitor visas" to enter Canada.
+If a student has a family emergency and needs to leave immediately, contact an IAU DSO for immediate assistance. - 7.
+TRAVEL, OPT.
+Travel during F-1 student's application request for Optional Practical Training (OPT): If an F-1 student is eligible and would like to apply for Optional Practical Training, the student will be advised that s/he should not travel outside the USA until s/he has been issued the work permit from DHS. - 8.
+DURATION OF STATUS (D/S).
+Notation on certain nonimmigrant Form I-94 indicating that a person, such as an F-1 nonimmigrant student, is authorized to remain in the United States as long as they maintain a valid status. - 9.
+GRACE PERIOD.
+A 60-day grace period is available to students who have completed a program of study or completed authorized Optional Practical Training.
+A 15-day grace period is available to F-1 students who need to cancel/withdraw from classes due to illness, a family emergency or financial difficulties.